WUTV

 WUTV (channel 29) is a television station in Buffalo, New York, United States, affiliated with the Fox network.
-It is owned by Sinclair Broadcast Group alongside MyNetworkTV affiliate WNYO-TV (channel 49).
+It is owned by Sinclair Broadcast Group alongside WNYO-TV (channel 49), an independent station with MyNetworkTV.
 The two stations share studios on Hertel Avenue near Military Road in Buffalo; WUTV's transmitter is located on Whitehaven Road (near I-190) in Grand Island, New York, behind its former main studio building.